 All retirement income after the 40% election or before the 15% election is treated as fully taxable income.

 Once an election is made, it cannot be changed.

 *Note: If you don't make a choice within 2 years of discharge you lose the exemption.

 National Guard and Reserve Service members: Individuals who retire from the service, but do not begin receiving military retirement benefits immediately upon retirement, still must make the election to exclude a portion of their military retirement benefits within two years of retirement.

 Nebraska Veterans' Aid Fund

-The NVA Fund was established in 1921.
 This temporary emergency aid fund assists veterans, their spouses, and dependents when an unforeseen emergency occurs disrupting their normal method of living and when other resources are not immediately available.

 Nebraska Homestead Exemption

 Totally disabled veterans with an other-than-dishonorable discharge and their unmarried surviving spouses may qualify for a reduction in the amount of property taxes.

 Unremarried surviving spouses of members killed in action may also qualify, however there are income limits, and home value limits.